ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <br>Bob</a> <br /> As a user, I want to have a clear webpage to navigate.
 It should be bright, bold and simple to use.</td>
  <td>N/A</td>
  <td>Paper prototype video.</td>
  <td>This is the type of website layout I was thinking of.
 The title is big and in a clear font, and so far there aren't too many features.
-I am happy with this paper prototype, but I think I would need some instructions on how to use it.
+I am happy with this paper prototype video, but I think I would need some instructions on how to use it.
 For instance, what is the difference between login and guest?
 I don't entirely understand what this means.
 Could you perhaps add some instructions? </td>
 </tr>
 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>